pocteo/k8s_anatomy/README.md

 ![k8s](https://www.functionize.com/wp-content/uploads/2018/04/kubernetes-logo2-768x648.png)

+Kubernetes or k8s is considered as the leader when it comes to container orchestration platforms.
+Since 2014, k8s become one of the most famous tool in the open source community.

+Kubernetes gives you the ability to manage, deploy and scale your containerized applications with ease.If you want to focus on your containerized applications and to take advantages of k8s features you can use a managed service such as Amazon EKS or Google GKE to provide you a highly available, secure, and managed cluster.

+However, to be able to monitor and troubleshoot your applications you should have an idea about k8s anatomy.

-Kubernetes or k8s abstracts the underlying infrastructure by providing us with a simple API to which we can send requests but in this tutorial we are going into the dirty work of kubernetes.
-If you are looking for a ready-to-use k8s cluster for development or test perpose , I recommend using [Minikube](https://kubernetes.io/fr/docs/tasks/tools/install-minikube/).
+This is why in this tutorial we are going into the dirty work of kubernetes by bootstrapping a kubernetes cluster with an end-to-end encryption between components..

+> If you are looking for a ready-to-use k8s cluster for local development or test purposes , I recommand using [Minikube](https://kubernetes.io/fr/docs/tasks/tools/install-minikube/).
-By learning k8s anatomy you will be able to bootstrap a kubernetes cluster with end-to-end encryption between components.

 ## Target Audience